danielgom/AWS-Certifications/Important.md

 * EC2 LaunchType -> you must provision & maintain the infrastructure (the EC2 instances)
 * Each EC2 instance must run the ECS agent to register in the ECS cluster
 * AWS takes care of starting/stopping containers
+* Terminating a container instance in STOPPED state can lead to sync issues, need to be manually deregistered
+* Terminating a container instance in RUNNING state will automatically manual deregister the instance

 **ECS - Fargate Launch Type**